JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/faqs-account-billing.md

     						   DataRepository therefore should carry all the
     						   required properties of DataRepository. | Yes
     `CodeReview`       		 | A code review record. | Yes `Configuration`    		 | A Configuration contains definitions that describe a resource such as a Task, Deployment or Workload.
-For example, an `aws_ecs_task_definition` is a `Configuration`. | Yes
+    						   For example, an `aws_ecs_task_definition` is a
+    						   `Configuration`. | Yes
     `Container`        		 | A standard unit of software that packages up code and all its dependencies and configurations. | Yes `Control`          		 | A security or IT Control.
 A control can be implemented by a vendor/service, a person/team, a program/process, an automation code/script/configuration, or a system/host/device.
     						   Therefore, this is most likely an additional Class applied to a Service (e.g. Okta SSO), a Device (e.g. a physical firewall), or a HostAgent (e.g. Carbon Black CbDefense Agent).
 Controls are mapped to security policy procedures and compliance standards/requirements. | Yes
-    `ControlPolicy`    | An technical or operational policy with rules that govern (or enforce, evaluate, monitor) a security control. | Yes
+    `ControlPolicy`    		 | An technical or operational policy with rules that govern (or enforce, evaluate, monitor) a security control. | Yes `CryptoKey`        		 | A key used to perform cryptographic functions, such as an encryption key. | Yes
-    `CryptoKey`        | A key used to perform cryptographic functions, such as an encryption key. | Yes `DataObject`       | An individual data object, such as an aws-s3-object, sharepoint-document, source-code, or a file (on disk).
+    `DataObject`       		 | An individual data object, such as an aws-s3-object, sharepoint-document, source-code, or a file (on disk).
     						   The exact data type is described in the _type property of the Entity. | No
-    `DataStore`        | A virtual repository where data is stored, such as aws-s3-bucket, aws-rds-cluster, aws-dynamodb-table, bitbucket-repo, sharepoint-site, docker-registry.
+    `DataStore`        		 | A virtual repository where data is stored, such as aws-s3-bucket, aws-rds-cluster, aws-dynamodb-table, bitbucket-repo, sharepoint-
+    						   site, docker-registry.
 The exact type is described in the _type property of the Entity. | Yes
     `Database`         		  | A database cluster/instance. | Yes
     `Deployment`       		  | A deployment of code, application, infrastructure or service.
 For example, a Kubernetes deployment.
 An auto scaling group is also considered a deployment. | Yes
-    `Device`           | A physical device or media, such as a server, laptop, workstation, smartphone, tablet, router, firewall, switch, wifi-access-point, usb-drive, etc. The exact data type is described in the _type property of the Entity. | Yes
+    `Device`           		  | A physical device or media, such as a server, laptop, workstation, smartphone, tablet, router, firewall, switch, wifi-access-point,
+    							usb-drive, etc. The exact data type is described in the _type property of the Entity. | Yes
     `Directory`        		  | Directory, such as LDAP or Active Directory. | Yes `Disk`             		  | A disk storage device such as an AWS EBS volume | Yes `Document`         		  | A document or data object. | No `Domain`           		  | An internet domain. | Yes `DomainRecord`     		  | The DNS Record of a Domain Zone. | No `DomainZone`       		  | The DNS Zone of an Internet Domain. | Yes `Finding`          		  | A security finding, which may be a vulnerability or just an informative issue.
 A single finding may impact one or more resources.
 The `IMPACTS` relationship between the Vulnerability and the resource entity that was impacted serves as the record of the finding.
-The `IMPACTS` relationship carries properties such as 'identifiedOn', 'remediatedOn', 'remediationDueOn', 'issueLink', etc. | No
+The `IMPACTS` relationship carries properties such as 'identifiedOn', 'remediatedOn', 'remediationDueOn',
+    							'issueLink', etc. | No
-    `Firewall`         | A piece of hardware or software that protects a network/host/application. | Yes `Framework`        | An object to represent a standard compliance or technical security framework. | Yes `Function`         | A virtual application function.
+    `Firewall`         		  | A piece of hardware or software that protects a network/host/application. | Yes
+    `Framework`        		  | An object to represent a standard compliance or technical security framework. | Yes
+    `Function`         		  | A virtual application function.
 For example, an aws_lambda_function, azure_function, or google_cloud_function | Yes
-    `Gateway`          | A gateway/proxy that can be a system/appliance or software service, such as a network router or application gateway. | Yes
-    `Group`            | A defined, generic group of Entities.
-This could represent a group of Resources, Users, Workloads, DataRepositories, etc. | Yes
-    `Host`             | A compute instance that itself owns a whole network stack and serves as an environment for workloads.
+    `Gateway`          		  | A gateway/proxy that can be a system/appliance or software service, such as a network router or application gateway. | Yes `Group`            		  | A defined, generic group of Entities.
+This could represent a group of Resources, Users, Workloads, DataRepositories, etc. | Yes `Host`             		  | A compute instance that itself owns a whole network stack and serves as an environment for workloads.
 Typically it runs an operating system.
 The exact host type is described in the _type property of the Entity.
-The UUID of the host should be captured in the _id property of the Entity | Yes
-    `HostAgent`        | A software agent or sensor that runs on a host/endpoint. | Yes `Image`            | A system image.
+The UUID of the host should be captured in the _id property of the Entity | Yes `HostAgent`        		  | A software agent or sensor that runs on a host/endpoint. | Yes `Image`            		  | A system image.
 For example, an AWS AMI (Amazon Machine Image). | No `Incident`         		  | An operational or security incident. | Yes `Internet`         		  | The Internet node in the graph.
-There should be only one Internet node. | No `IpAddress`        | An re-assignable IpAddress resource entity.
+There should be only one Internet node. | No
+    `IpAddress`        		  | An re-assignable IpAddress resource entity.
 Do not create an entity for an IP Address _configured_ on a Host.
 Use this only if the IP Address is a reusable resource, such as an Elastic IP Address object in AWS. | No
-    `Key`              | An ssh-key, access-key, api-key/token, pgp-key, etc. | Yes `Logs`             | A specific repository or destination containing application, network, or system logs. | Yes `Module`           | A software or hardware module.
-Such as an npm_module or java_library. | Yes `Network`          | A network, such as an aws-vpc, aws-subnet, cisco-meraki-vlan. | Yes `NetworkEndpoint`  | A network endpoint for connecting to or accessing network resources.
-For example, NFS mount targets or VPN endpoints. | Yes
+    `Key`              		  | An ssh-key, access-key, api-key/token, pgp-key, etc. | Yes `Logs`             		  | A specific repository or destination containing application, network, or system logs. | Yes
+    `Module`           		  | A software or hardware module.
+Such as an npm_module or java_library. | Yes
-    `NetworkInterface` | An re-assignable software defined network interface resource entity.
+    `Network`          		  | A network, such as an aws-vpc, aws-subnet, cisco-meraki-vlan. | Yes `NetworkEndpoint`  		  | A network endpoint for connecting to or accessing network resources.
+For example, NFS mount targets or VPN endpoints. | Yes `NetworkInterface` 		  | An re-assignable software defined network interface resource entity.
 Do not create an entity for a network interface _configured_ on a Host.
 Use this only if the network interface is a reusable resource, such as an Elastic Network Interface object in AWS. | No
     `Organization`     		  | An organization, such as a company (e.g. JupiterOne) or a business unit (e.g. HR).
 An organization can be internal or external.
-Note that there is a more specific Vendor class. | Yes
-    `PR`               | A pull request. | No `PasswordPolicy`   | A password policy is a specific `Ruleset`.
+Note that there is a more specific Vendor class. | Yes `PR`               		  | A pull request. | No `PasswordPolicy`   		  | A password policy is a specific `Ruleset`.
 It is separately defined because of its pervasive usage across digital environments and the well known properties (such as length and complexity) unique to a password policy. | Yes
-    `Person`           | An entity that represents an actual person, such as an employee of an organization. | Yes `Policy`           | A written policy documentation. | Yes `Procedure`        | A written procedure and control documentation.
+    `Person`           		  | An entity that represents an actual person, such as an employee of an organization. | Yes
+    `Policy`           		  | A written policy documentation. | Yes `Procedure`        		  | A written procedure and control documentation.
 A Procedure typically `IMPLEMENTS` a parent Policy.
 An actual Control further `IMPLEMENTS` a Procedure. | Yes
     `Process`           	  | A compute process -- i.e. an instance of a computer program / software application that is being executed by one or many threads.
     							This is NOT a program level operational process (i.e. a Procedure). | Yes
-    `Product`          | A product developed by the organization, such as a software product. | Yes `Program`          | A program.
+    `Product`          		  | A product developed by the organization, such as a software product. | Yes
+    `Program`          		  | A program.
 For example, a bug bounty/vuln disclosure program. | Yes `Project`          		  | A software development project.
 Can be used for other generic projects as well but the defined properties are geared towards software development projects. | Yes
-    `Queue`            | A scheduling queue of computing processes or devices. | Yes `Record`           | A DNS record; or an official record (e.g. Risk); or a written document (e.g. Policy/Procedure); or a reference (e.g. Vulnerability/Weakness).
-The exact record type is captured in the _type property of the Entity. | No
+    `Queue`            		  | A scheduling queue of computing processes or devices. | Yes `Record`           		  | A DNS record; or an official record (e.g. Risk); or a written document (e.g. Policy/Procedure); or a reference (e.g.
-    `Repository`       | A repository that contains resources.
-For example, a Docker container registry repository hosting Docker container images. | Yes
-    `Requirement`      | An individual requirement for security, compliance, regulation or design. | Yes `Resource`         | A generic assignable resource.
+    						   Vulnerability/Weakness).
+The exact record type is captured in the _type property of the Entity. | No `Repository`       		  | A repository that contains resources.
+For example, a Docker container registry repository hosting Docker container images. | Yes `Requirement`      | An individual requirement for security, compliance, regulation or design. | Yes `Resource`         | A generic assignable resource.
 A resource is typically non-functional by itself unless used by or attached to a host or workload. | Yes
     `Review`           | A review record. | Yes